it3049c-fall22-henderson/chatting-application-Sweeneri/README.md

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
-I wasn't sure if it would work without the javascirpt being inside of a class
+I now understand the difference between local and session storage
 ### How long it took me to finish this?
 30 min